 Latest concepts in energy requirements and recommendations for different age groups.
 BMR and Factors affecting BMR.
 Energy requirements for different physical activities.
 Regulation of food intake: role of hunger and satiety centers, the effect of nutrients.
-The basis for computing nutrient requirements: latest concepts in dietary recommendations, RDAICMR and WHO: their uses and limitations.

 Nutrition in various age groups